Terms & Conditions

 Charges for services to be provided by Outerbridge are defined in the project quotation that the Client receives via e-mail.
 Quotations are valid for a period of 30 days.

-Unless agreed otherwise with the Client, all website design services require an advance payment of fifty (50) percent of the project quotation total before work commences.
+Unless agreed otherwise with the Client, all website design services and web development services require an advance payment of fifty (50) percent of the project quotation total before work commences.
 A second charge of fifty (50) percent is required upon completion of the work, prior to upload to the server, publishing of the live website or release of materials.

 Outerbridge will endeavour to install and publicly post or supply the Client’s website by the date specified in the project proposal, or at date agreed with the Client upon Outerbridge receiving initial payment, unless a delay is specifically requested by the Client and agreed by Outerbridge.